roman-milk/roman-milk.github.io/complete-submission.md

  A week later, Mrs. Walters had left her husband and had moved into our house, sharing my old room.
 My Dad had moved to the basement, where he was permitted to stay.
 Occasionally Mark would go and fuck him, or my Mom, but otherwise he was the forgotten man.

  Even so, the idea of fucking my own Dad still turned me on and I knew one day I would have to fulfill that fantasy.
-Report_Story #1